 The Folk Art Center is the most popular attraction on the Blue Ridge Parkway, welcoming 250,000 visitors each year.
-From March through December, visitors can observe craftspeople at work in daily craft demonstrations as well as a series of educational events held year round.
-The Folk Art Center also houses a Parkway Bookstore with National Park souvenirs and Blue Ridge Parkway Information Center.
-Nearby is the Blue Ridge Parkway Visitors Center.
+It also houses a Parkway Store with National Park souvenirs and travel information.
+Just two miles south is the Blue Ridge Parkway Visitors Center.

 Open daily except Thanksgiving, Christmas and New Year's Day.